 This is why “webhook delivered” is not the same as “effect applied.”

-Relevant Stripe events: checkout.session.completed, invoice.paid
+Relevant events: checkout.session.completed, invoice.paid, orders/paid

 When SendPromptly is not the right fit

-- You do not use Stripe
+- You do not use Stripe or Shopify (additional providers are coming — contact us)

-- You do not have custom app-side provisioning logic — Stripe Entitlements may be sufficient
+- You do not have custom app-side provisioning logic — Stripe Entitlements may be sufficient for simple feature gates

 - You only need webhook delivery logging or forwarding